 AllAboutJazz: “A superb recording which deserves consideration as one of the best of the year.”

 JazzTimes: “In a word, Daniels dazzles.
 There are eight tracks on clarinet, four on tenor, and Daniels dances through each with a fluency that evidences an instant mind-spirit-instrument connection… Let’s hope Daniels doesn’t wait another decade to release the next one.”

 ejazznews.com: “I suggest that where this CD is headed is under the lasers of countless CD players.
 This is damn good stuff!!
 This is the American Songbook with consummate class.”

 swing2bop: “This exceptionally attractive mainstream set from Eddie Daniels finds the veteran saxophonist/clarinetist in very good form.
 His clarinet playing is incisive and inventive, his tenor saxophone fluent and melodic.
 Backing Eddie is a rhythm section leaders must dream about … and there is not a moment without interest or excitement or pleasure or any combination thereof.
 This is mainstream jazz at its very best and this CD belongs on the shelves of any discerning collector.”

 One More: The Music of Thad Jones, Vol. 1

 Artists: Bob Brookmeyer, Richard Davis, Benny Golson, Sir Roland Hanna, Hank Jones, James Moody, Jimmy Owens, Mickey Roker, and Frank Wess.

-Co-Produced by Michael Patterson
+Co-Produced and arrangements by Michael Patterson